How Gucci's Iconic Logo Belt Has Become A Staple In Every Woman's Closet

 The Gucci Logo Begins To Take Center Stage, 1973

-When Alessandra Michele took the reins at Gucci in 2015, it marked a watershed moment for the brand.
+When Alessandro Michele took the reins at Gucci in 2015, it marked a watershed moment for the brand.
 Notes on every seat of the freshman runway show quoted Italian philosopher Giorgio Agamben, "Those who are truly contemporary are those who neither perfectly coincide with their time nor adapt to its demands."
 The sentiment eloquently describes the nostalgic-meets-novel approach Michele applies to his direction at Gucci, and thankfully the double G belt was folded into that vision.
 Models traipsed down the runway with belts fastened around piped pajama pants with matching jackets, leather pleated midi skirts, and other mix-and-match separates that when accessorized with the belt looked divinely wearable, and though not new, felt refreshed.

 A Look From The Gucci Fall 2015 Runway